What Is a Marriage-Based Green Card?

 Hiring a trusted attorney is a great alternative to help you gather, collect, and file the applications and documents for your green card.
 To learn more about green card through adjustment of status processing times, visit USCIS.

-Apply for a Marriage Green Card Outside the U.S - Consular processing
+How to Apply for a Marriage Green Card from Outside the U.S. (Consular Processing)

 If you are outside the United States and married to a U.S. citizen or permanent resident, you will apply for a green card through a process known as “consular processing.”
 This involves your spouse filing a petition on your behalf and applying for an immigrant visa at the U.S. embassy or U.S. consulate in your home country or the country you reside in.